 Why Choose Paul Bros.
 Auto Body

-From humble roots as a bicycle repair and copper smith, we have been fixing automobiles for as long as they have been on the streets.
-When you evolve as a company side by side with the evolution of the automobile, you learn a thing or two about how to fix cars.
+From humble roots in bicycle repair and coppersmithing, we have been fixing automobiles for as long as they have been on the streets.
+When you evolve as a company side-by-side with the evolution of the automobile, you learn a thing or two about how to fix cars.
 You learn how to spot trends, and you learn how vital it is to prepare for the technological advancements that are headed your way.
 You learn how to prepare for the future.

 This is the legacy of Paul Bros.
 Auto Body.

 In 1905, Max Paul, through the help of his uncle, started a small bicycle repair shop in Old City Philadelphia.
 The original shop was named Max Paul Bicycle Repair and eventually Max moved his shop to 7018 Woodland Avenue in 1907 and began to repair motorized vehicles.